opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

 ## Script for Windows users

-The script will open VirtualBox, set portforwarding, start VM Headless and connect to it via ssh (putty).
+The script will open VirtualBox, set portforwarding, start VM Headless and connect to it via ssh using Putty.
 _Note_: VirtualBox needs at least main user privileges.

 [Download _Putty_](http://portableapps.com/apps/internet/putty_portable), a Windows client for SSH.